stclaird/cloudIPtoDB/README.md

 # Querying Database

-1. Get the number of CIDR records held in total
+1. To get the total number of CIDR records held in the database:

 ```
 select count(*) from net;
 ```

-2. Get the number of CIDR records held in the database belong to the cloud platform AWS.
+2. To get the number of CIDR records held in the database belong to the cloud platform AWS.

 ```
 select count(*) from net where cloudplatform='aws';